huntsberg/python_penny-ante/BETTING_RULES_SUMMARY.md

 ✅ **Complete flexibility** through YAML configuration
 ✅ **Intelligent ratio-based** maximum bet calculations
 ✅ **Comprehensive validation** of all betting rules
-✅ **Easy customization** for different casino setups
+✅ **Easy customization** for different game setups
 ✅ **Robust testing** with 100% coverage
 ✅ **Production-ready** implementation

-This system transforms the penny-ante roulette simulator from a fixed-rule game into a fully configurable casino platform suitable for real-world use.
+This system transforms the penny-ante roulette simulator from a fixed-rule game into a fully configurable game platform suitable for real-world use.